The chore app for kids & families

 Invite your partner or co-parent so you're both seeing the same thing.
 One house or two.

-Run it from one device
+Run it from one device or multiple

-Parents have tasks too
+Parents can have tasks too

 Push notifications